nicholaschenai/autonomous-agent-notes/README.md

 ### WebShop: Towards a Generalist Agent for the Web
 [[Code](https://github.com/princeton-nlp/WebShop)]
 [[Site](https://webshop-pnlp.github.io/)]
-web env with prodts scraped from amazon and attributes annotated
+web env with prodts scraped from amazon and attributes annotated.
+67% SOTA (need to update this fig)
 - action space
 	- `search` a text \[Query\]
 	- `choose` a \[Product Title\] in `results`